artisin/teFlow/README.md

 [![Build Status](https://travis-ci.org/artisin/gulpFast.svg?branch=master)](https://travis-ci.org/artisin/teFlow)
 [![Dependencies Status](https://david-dm.org/artisin/teFlow.svg)](https://david-dm.org/artisin/teFlow)

 A function wrapper to help you organize your code in cleaner functional manner.
 I typically use a promise library to structor my code base like [ASQ](https://github.com/getify/asynquence) but when I'm unable to do so I wanted to still maintain a clean functional manner.
-In a nutshell teFlow creates an argument stream to through `apply` to pass.

 ## Note